-I can tell you from personal experience that I have chosen to not do business with organizations that I have googled and found negative comments about.
+I can tell you from personal experience that I have chosen not to do business with organizations that I have Googled and found negative comments about.

-I’m a firm believer that while most of the time, comments may be exaggerated, there is an element of truth in all negative comments and potential customers take them seriously.
+I’m a firm believer that while most of the time, comments may be exaggerated, there is an element of truth in all negative comments, and potential customers take them seriously.

 If you have any unresolved customer issues, do anything you can to get it resolved and hopefully perform a service recovery.